jianxiongcai/HelloSLAM/README.md

 # HelloSLAM
 ## Description
 This project aims to create 3D panorama with line tracking approach.
-The main pipeline is following.
+The main pipeline is in the presentation pdf.

 ## File Structure
 - **presentation**: A folder containing all material used in the presentation.
 Besides, a MATLAB figure used for demo result is also in this folder.